junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 * If you cannot see the output above on your terminal, you should log out and log back in to re-evaluate your group membership.
 Then run `docker run hello-world` again.

-Now you are ready to proceed. **If you only want to test the connectivity with the default DIAS-KUKSA setting, you can directly go to** :ref:`docker-compose-deployment`.
+Now you are ready to proceed. **If you only want to test the connectivity with the default DIAS-KUKSA setting, you can directly go to** :ref:`deploy-docker-compose`.